Adrianjewell91/how-to-code/README.md

 Tips to Get Started:

 1. Take a free online coding course (Codecademy.com is good, python or javascript are good to start).
-2. Ask an engineer to teach you how to: debug, do code on paper, and "research documentation."
+2. Ask an engineer to teach you how to debug, do code on paper, and "research documentation."
 3. Do problems on leetcode.com and codesignal.com ( for codesignal: arcade or interview problems).
 4. Apply this problem solving process to the problems.